tapia81/AniQuiz/README.md

 #### Future functionality that we would like to have:
 - Points System (Whenever the user gets an answer right, they get one point)
 - Display Points System (There would be a scoreboard detailing how many points in total they received)
+- Timer for selecting an answer to questions
+- Make the populated anime API photos for Guess that Anime and Guess that Manga more challenging

 ## Contributors 💻
 <div align="center">